 Confidential Settlement – Nursing Home Death

-Often, the survivors of loved ones retain our services not only to seek vindication for the negligence of others, but also to determine the true cause of their loved one’s demise.
+Often, the survivors of loved ones retain our services not only to seek vindication for the negligence of others but also to determine the true cause of their loved one’s demise.
 The son and daughter of Mrs. Smith are a perfect example.
 After Mrs. Smith fainted at her home, she was transferred to St. Mary’s Hospital and discharged to an area nursing home where she died nine days later.
 An autopsy was performed and the medical examiner determined Mrs. Smith died of natural causes.
 Fortunately, a private medical examiner was retained for litigation purposes.
 After the expert performed a detailed autopsy, he determined the true cause of death – skull fracture.
 After conferencing with the expert, and in conjunction with his records review, we determined that Mrs. Smith fell in her home and struck her head, thereby resulting in a skull fracture.
 The skull fracture went undiagnosed in the nursing home.
 During her stay at the nursing home, Mrs. Smith complained of worsening, excruciating headaches.
 Despite the complaints of the resident and her children, the nursing home did nothing.
 We determined that the complaints were due to swelling of the brain which destroyed tissue and was the sole cause of death.
-Furthermore, if the condition was timely recognized, life saving medication could have been used.
+Furthermore, if the condition was timely recognized, life-saving medication could have been used.
 Shortly thereafter, a significant, confidential settlement was obtained.

 $4.5 Million Settlement – Trucking Accident

 It is our client’s desire that the specific details of this personal injury case remain private.
-We are proud of our efforts in this complex and hard fought lawsuit, as they helped bring justice to a very deserving client.
+We are proud of our efforts in this complex and hard-fought lawsuit, as they helped bring justice to a very deserving client.

 $3.6 Million – Insurance Bad Faith/Personal Injury

 Lesser, Lesser, Landy & Smith has been honored to co-counsel cases involving insurance bad faith issues with lawyers throughout Florida.
-Several of our attorneys and staff worked for insurance companies before joining the Firm.
+Several of our lawyers and staff worked for insurance companies before joining the Firm.
 Accordingly, we have a unique insight into how insurance companies work.
-In this case we were pleased to handle the bad faith aspects of a case that resulted in a a pre-trial settlement that was 144 times the $25,000 policy limits.
+In this case, we were pleased to handle the bad faith aspects of a case that resulted in a pre-trial settlement that was 144 times the $25,000 policy limits.
 Insurance bad faith cases are complex and hard fought.
 We have the knowledge and experience to hold insurance companies accountable when they violate Florida law and act in bad faith.

 Denial of Coverage Results in Settlement Over 250 Times Policy Limits

 In Florida, insurance companies are governed by a set of rules they must obey.
 When they arrogantly ignore these rules and operate in a bad faith fashion, there are consequences.
 Jack’s insurance company wrongly decided that he had no coverage for the claim made against him.
 By not providing him the defense and coverage he was entitled to, we were successful in forcing the insurance company to satisfy the entire judgment entered against Jack — even though it was over 250 times the coverage amount.
-Our attorneys have had decades of experience defending insurance companies.
+Our lawyers have had decades of experience defending insurance companies.
 We know both the rules and the tricks insurance companies sometimes use to try to break them.
 We handle cases throughout Florida when insurance companies break the rules and operate in bad faith.

-$3.25 Million – Insurance Bad Faith/Motorcycle Wreck
+$3.25 Million – Insurance Bad Faith Motorcycle Wreck

 Confidential Settlement – Medical Malpractice